impensavel/floodgate/docs/Floodgate.md

 ```

 ### Usage
-Once the data handler and the parameter generator are implemented, the consumer methods can be used.
+Once the data handler and the parameter generator are implemented, the consumer methods can be executed.

 #### Sample
 ```php